 You need the game plan and you need to prepare for it.
 I am sharing a few essentials you need to review before you build your business social media campaign strategy or hire a social media strategist to do it for you.

 1. A Ready To Promote Product, Service Or Brand

-Before you begin creating your social media plan, make sure that your product is ready to face the market.
+Before you begin creating your social media strategy and action plan, make sure that your product is ready to face the market.
 Answer these questions and if the answer is yes to all, move to the next essential.